 Finally, one last thought: Keeping a good transcript, while not legally required in any way, is an excellent plan.
 I have already started keeping Sarah’s, and I’m following the guidelines of 120 hours of study as a full credit in any subject, 90 hours as three-quarters of a credit, 60 hours as a half-credit and 30 hours as a quarter-credit.
 This came from the Homeschooling High School workshop I attended locally with Donna Botterbusch, but you can read a variation of it from HSLDA here.

-(And, if you’re within driving distance of York County in central PA, keep an eye on this page for info on Donna’s upcoming Homeschooling High School workshops.
+(And, if you’re within driving distance of York County in central PA, keep an eye on this page for info on upcoming Homeschooling High School workshops offered by the York Homeschool Assocaition.
 WELL worth a trip.)

 Important ages and dates for Pennsylvania homeschoolers